buhowski/react-typescript/README.md

 ### To put it simply:

 - Magazine – the face of the company.
-A popular magazine is the voice of the majority.
+A popular magazine – the voice of the majority.
 A mega-popular magazine – dictates the rules of development, not being subject to the ban on evolution (there is a strategy).
 - Production of cool movies and games – profit (there are scenarios).
 - Investing profit in our IT technologies (blockchain, AI, neurotechnologies and robotics) – even more profit (there are ideas).
 - Win!
 - Risks: In a critical case, there could be only a popular magazine with the ability to sell advertisements, a donation system for investments, and the production of film and game products for sale to other companies.
 The foundation is preserved and development is possible even in critical conditions.

-### About technologies (interests):
+### Technologies (interested in):

-Blockchain – cryptocurrency operations on the platform, security.
-AI – personal assistant in a journal (help in work, study).
-Neurotechnology – study the human brain and integrate it with computer technologies, virtual reality.
-Robotics – automation of complex workflows, prosthetics, own satellites.
+- Blockchain – cryptocurrency operations on the platform, security.
+- AI – personal assistant in a journal (help in work, study, entertainment).
+- Neurotechnology – study the human brain and integrate it with computer technologies, virtual reality.
+- Robotics – automation of complex workflows, prosthetics, own satellites.

 ### New journalism as a separate form of art

 A new narrative of modern breathing, different opinions, truth and dirty realism.
 A unique presentation of information without censorship – direct, sarcastic, with a character of everyday language writing style, honesty, and simplicity in describing life.

 Gonzo journalism – making story diaries from the first person or group of people, immersing oneself in events, becoming part of the history, an unpredictable and experimental style.
-Diving into the depths of the absurdity of an issue, studying it from inside, or creating specific conditions for its appearance.
+Diving into the heart of the problem, studying it from inside, or creating specific conditions for its appearance.
 Subjects dealing with modern culture and social problems.